Foundation Full Service Training

 *For a detailed description of each command and the expectation please click here

-Place – In this exercise you will assign your dog to a specific “Place.”
+Place - In this exercise, you assign your dog to a specific "Place."
 The definition of a place is anything that is elevated off the ground or has a texture difference.
-Examples are: dog beds, kuranda beds, park benches, backseats of cars, you can be creative and challenge your dog!
+Examples are dog beds, Kuranda beds, park benches, and backseats of cars; you can be creative and challenge your dog!
 The same rules apply as in the stay position.

-Good – This is a command we tell our dogs to let them know they are doing what we want and that if they continue this behavior they will get rewarded or eventually be given the release command “OK”
+Good - We tell our dogs this command to let them know they are doing what we want and that if they continue this behavior, they will be rewarded or eventually given the release command "OK."

-OK – Release word to end any exercise
+OK - Release word to end any exercise.

-Out -To release a toy
+Out - To release a toy.

 Lesa Rhoton